jaysayshello/tweaked-transmission/README.md

 Eventually this will make using Transmission easier.
 The main thing of importance is allowing users to set a time in which to start a torrent using cronjobs within this tool.
 Essentially a better transmission-remote.

+#Transmission Settings
+Please replace your current transmission settings with the the one provided in the repo, it'll save you from headaches.

 # Current requriements
 cronjob